 Rebecca Baron (she/her) [Beyond Boundaries Foundation] – Vancouver, British Columbia

 Rebecca will be producing and hosting the Beyond Boundaries Foundation Podcast, of which there will be six episodes.
-The podcast will share the voices of health professionals, patients, and advocates changing SRHR policies and improving the current health care landscape in British Columbia.
+The podcast will share the voices of health professionals, patients and advocates changing SRHR policies and improving the current healthcare landscape in British Columbia.
 Each episode will examine three overarching themes: (1) making sexual and reproductive health care trans- and gender-inclusive; (2) understanding the lived experiences of barriers and facilitators to healthcare; and (3) describing inequities and determinants of their engagement with SRH services in Canada.

 Northern Birthwork Collective – Yellowknife, Northwest Territories

-Northern Birthwork Collective will be launching the Northern Reproductive Justice Project that will focus on improving access to and provision of Indigenous focused midwifery programs.
-As there are currently only two communities in Northwest Territory that offer midwifery services, this work will help ensure Indigenous people do not have to evacuate their homes for reproductive care, like abortions and birthing.
+Northern Birthwork Collective will be launching the Northern Reproductive Justice Project that will focus on improving access to and provision of Indigenous-focused midwifery programs.
+As there are currently only two communities in Northwest Territories that offer midwifery services, this work will help ensure Indigenous people do not have to evacuate their homes for reproductive care, like abortions and birthing.
 This project will consult with communities in various regional hubs to hear the needs and hopes for birthwork midwifery care, including delivering the following activities:

 - Run a government relations and advocacy campaign calling for the creation of a territorial Indigenous focused midwifery education program

-- Run an advocacy campaign calling for more culturally appropriate supports for people who are evacuated for birth or abortion from remote Indigenous communities
+- Run an advocacy campaign calling for more culturally-appropriate supports for people who are evacuated for birth or abortion from remote Indigenous communities

 - Host workshops and sharing circles for people who are evacuated to educate them on informed consent, their options and their rights